 This was a two platform station with a goods yard approached from the east.
 The yard had a goods shed.
 There was a level crossing to the west of the station.
 The platforms were staggered and there was a tall signal box (1895) on the westbound platform.

 The two storey station building, formerly on the eastbound platform, remains standing, in use as a house.
-A short part of the eastbound platform remains and a length of the westbound, in a small industrial estate.
+It is built from granite.
+A short part of the eastbound platform remains and also a length of the westbound, in a small industrial estate to the east.
 Opposite the station building, on the south side of the former line, stands a railway cottage.

 The goods yard's northernmost siding served the Leithen Mills and Waverley Mills directly with a siding, also approached from the east.